 The Historic Preservation Fund (HPF) is the principal source of funding to implement the nation's historic preservation programs.
 Since 1976 the HPF has helped to recognize, save, revitalize and protect America's historic resources.
-Preservation Action is extraordinarily grateful for the strong support Congress and especially this Committee have shown for the HPF in recent years, including FY 2021's \$143.3 million, the highest level of HPF funding in history.
-The HPF provides funding to states and tribes to carry out their federally mandated duties and supports critically important competitive grant programs.
-We especially appreciate this committee's continued support of programs like the African American Civil Rights Grant

-Program, the History of Equal Rights grant program, the Underrepresented Communities Grant Program, and others that are helping to tell a more diverse and inclusive American story.
+HPF funding is critical to State Historic Preservation Offices and Tribal Historic Preservation offices (SHPO/THPOs) to ensure they have the staffing capacity needed to review infrastructure and green energy projects as per Congressional directive under the National Historic Preservation Act.
+HPF funding also supports critically important competitive grant programs.
+We especially appreciate this committee's continued support of programs like the African American Civil Rights Grant Program, the History of Equal Rights grant program, the Underrepresented Communities Grant Program, and others that are helping to tell a more diverse and inclusive American story.